 The Average Directional Index (ADX) is used to measure the strength or weakness of a trend, not the actual direction.
 In general, when the positive directional indicator is higher than the negative directional in indicator, the trend of Qtum is assumed to be positive.
 An important signal is when the -DI (red line) and +DI (green line) crosses over.

-The current directional indicator gives a negative signal for Qtum.
-The positive directional indicator for Qtum is 20.51, which is lower than the negative directional indicator (64.58).
-Therefore, the trend that Qtum follows is negative.
+The current directional indicator gives a positive signal for Qtum.
+The positive directional indicator for Qtum is 69.83, which is higher than the negative directional indicator (7.10).
+The trend that the Qtum follows is a positive one.

-The current ADX value is 36.07, which tells us that the current trend is strong.
-Using these values, we can asume that the Qtum will continue its downwards trend.
-In short, the current average directional index gives us a selling signal for the Qtum.
-However, you should always be aware, since trends are changing from time to time.
+The current ADX value is 44.38, which tells us that the current trend is strong.
+Using these values, we can asume that the Qtum will continue its upwards trend.
+In short, the current average directional index gives us a buying signal for the Qtum.
+However, keep an eye on turning trends.